networknt/light-4j/docs/content/architecture/jee-is-dead.md

 For a long time, Java was used within enterprises and big corporations as only they can afford million-dollar application servers and well paid enterprise level developers.
-I myself have been riding the train since beginning as a JEE consultant☺
+I myself have been riding the train since beginning as a Java EE consultant☺

 In 2003, Rod Johnson released Spring Framework and it allows IoC and POJO for development without EJBs.
 The productivity increment is huge and a lot of developers jumped onto it and thrown J2EE EJBs out of the window.
-The application server vendors saw this and in JEE5, they provided some features to make developer more productive and less painful.
-Unfortunately, today’s [Spring Framework is so bloated](https://networknt.github.io/light-java/architecture/spring-is-bloated/) like JEE containers and it still based on JEE servlet container which was designed over ten years ago without considering multiple cores and NIO.
+The application server vendors saw this and in Java EE 5, they provided some features to make developer's life easier and less painfull, today’s [Spring Framework is so bloated](https://networknt.github.io/light-java/architecture/spring-is-bloated/) like Java EE containers and it still based on Java EE servlet container which was designed in 90's without considering multiple cores and NIO.

 During this period of time, PHP was flying.
 It used less memory and resource and was well supported by hosting companies.
 Some CMS platform built on PHP like